Yorkshire Water Way

 The Yorkshire Water Way is a 104 mi path that runs from Kettlewell in North Yorkshire to Langsett in South Yorkshire.
-It was devised by Mark Reid in conjunction with Yorkshire Water (YW) and it passes by over more than 20 reservoirs which are operated by Yorkshire Water.
+It was devised by Mark Reid in conjunction with Yorkshire Water (YW) and it passes by more than 20 reservoirs which are operated by Yorkshire Water.

 Background

 Yorkshire Water is the largest land owner in the Yorkshire and the Humber region, with over 72,000 acre and over 100 reservoirs in its portfolio.
 The Yorkshire Water Way was devised in conjunction with Mark Reid, an established writer and authority on long-distance paths.
 In 2006, a book was launched to cover the first section between Kettlewell in North Yorkshire and Ilkley in West Yorkshire, with a book covering the southern section following two years later.
 Yorkshire Water maintain most of the route, though some of the path is on existing routes such as the Pennine Way.

 The route is divided into the two stages: Kettlewell to Ilkley (41 mi) and Ilkley to Langsett Reservoir (63 mi).
 However, the books guide walkers to be able to complete the walk in stages, or the entire walk takes about seven days to complete.